Less than truckload (LTL) shipping is a cost-effective and efficient way to move orders that do not take up a full truck's worth of space.

 They will typically have a strong presence and a dense network within their region, operating several facilities.
 Outside of their region, they generally do not offer coverage.
 They are a very common type of LTL carrier.

-Also, compared to National carriers, Regional carriers are usual smaller, and may not have as much capacity or as sophisticated technology.
+Also, compared to National carriers, Regional carriers are usually smaller, and may not have as much capacity or as sophisticated technology.

 4. Sub-Regional Carriers